 Get exclusive member benefits & effect social change.
 Join Today

 As the name suggests, the disease is acquired from birds.
-However, parrots are not the only possible culprits.
-Other pet birds may also carry the infection and pass it to humans.
+Parrots are not the only possible culprits, however.
+Other wild and pet birds may also carry the infection and pass it to humans.

-You can catch parrot fever from an infected bird in several ways.
-Simply handling the bird or breathing in fine particles of its urine, feces, or other bodily excretions may lead to an infection.
-You may also become infected if the bird bites you or if you kiss the bird (touch your mouth to its beak).
+You can catch parrot fever by handling an infected bird or breathing in fine particles of its urine, feces, or other bodily excretions.
+You may also become infected if the bird bites you or "kisses" you by touching its beak to your mouth.

-This disease typically resembles the flu or pneumonia.
-Symptoms typically begin approximately 10 days after exposure, but may take as few as four or as many as 19 days to show up.
+In people, this disease typically resembles the flu or pneumonia.
+Symptoms usually begin approximately 10 days after exposure, but they may take as few as four days or as many as 19 days to show up.

 Parrot fever has many of the symptoms that you might associate with the flu, including:

-Other possible symptoms, which may not seem flu-like, include chest pain, shortness of breath, and intolerance to light.
+Other possible symptoms, which may not seem flu-like, include chest pain, shortness of breath, and sensitivity to light.

 In rare cases, the disease may cause inflammation of various internal organs.
 These include the brain, liver, and parts of the heart.
 It can also lead to decreased lung function and pneumonia.

-Your doctor order an antibody titer test to see if you have antibodies to the bacteria that causes parrot fever and how much antibody you have.
-Antibodies are proteins the immune system produces when it detects a foreign, harmful substance (antigen) such as bacteria or a parasite.
+Your doctor will order an antibody titer test to see if you have antibodies to the bacteria that causes parrot fever.
+Antibodies are proteins that the immune system produces when it detects a foreign, harmful substance (antigen) such as bacteria or a parasite.
 Changes in the level of antibodies can indicate that you have been infected with the bacteria that causes parrot fever.

 Parrot fever is treated with antibiotics.
-Tetracycline and doxycycline are two antibioticsthat are very effective against this disease.
+Tetracycline and doxycycline are two antibiotics that are effective against this disease.
 However, your doctor may sometimes choose to treat you with other types or classes of antibiotics.
 Very young children may be treated with azithromycin.

-If you have pet birds, you can take some simple steps to help reduce you chances of getting parrot fever.
+If you have pet birds, you can take steps to reduce your chances of getting parrot fever.
 These include cleaning your birdcages every day and taking good care of your birds to help prevent them from getting sick.
-Feed your birds properly and give them enough space, so they are not crowded together in the cage.
+Feed your birds properly and give them enough space so they’re not crowded together in the cage.
 If you have more than one cage, make sure the cages are far apart so that feces and other matter can’t be transferred between them.

 If you acquire a new bird, have it looked at by a veterinarian.
-It’s good to then isolate the bird and monitor it for sickness for at least 30 days before allowing it to be in contact with other birds (GA Public Health).
+It’s good to then isolate the bird and monitor it for sickness for at least 30 days before you allow it to contact other birds.

 Written by: Gretchen Holm and Diana Wells